 Since the Damnoen Saduak Floating Market closes early in the afternoon, you will have to start your day early.
 Also, getting there via public transit is very challenging so taking a day tour is a popular option with tourists.

 Going to the floating market is a great way to experience the local life of Thailand.
-You can watch traditional vendors selling local foods, fresh fruits, and interesting crafts souvenirs.
+You can watch traditional vendors selling local foods, fresh fruits, and interesting craft souvenirs.
 At the market, we recommend trying some of the local cuisines, freshly cooked from the individual stalls at the market!

 Some say it’s quite touristy, but it is still worthwhile to go and see the unique Thai floating market which is not easily found elsewhere.